-ZTE took the wraps off of the “bezel-less” Nubia Z11 in June, but the company just hammered-home what makes the Z11 unique during its IFA 2016 press conference.
-The Z11 is the sequel to last year’s Z9 and joins the Z11 Mini and Z11 Max, and all of these devices have been available in China for some time.
+ZTE took the wraps off of the “bezel-less” Nubia Z11 in June.
+It’s the sequel to last year’s Z9 and joins the Z11 Mini and Z11 Max, and all of these devices have been available in China for some time.

-ZTE confirmed with Digital Trends that the Nubia Z11 will be available starting in September in Germany, Spain, and Italy at various online retailers such as the Nubia store, Amazon, eBay, and TopResellerStore.
-There will be a wider roll out to the following countries: the U.S., Mexico, Argentina, India, Thailand, Vietnam, Indonesia, the U.K., Czech Republic, Portugal, and Russia.
-A ZTE spokesperson said availability in the aforementioned countries hasn’t been announced yet.
+Back in August, ZTE confirmed with Digital Trends that the Nubia Z11 will be available starting in September in Germany, Spain, and Italy at various online retailers such as the Nubia store, Amazon, eBay, and TopResellerStore.
+A wider roll out was also reported to be impending in countries including the United States, Mexico, Argentina, Thailand, Vietnam, Indonesia, the United Kingdom, Czech Republic, Portugal, and Russia, and now, India has become the latest country to enjoy the Z11.
+As per a new report from The Deccan Chronicle, the Snapdragon 820-boasting Z11 will go for about 25,000 rupees ($371) beginning December 14.
+Also coming to India is the N1 handset from ZTE, which will go for 17,200 rupees ($255) also on the 14th.

-Under the hood, the Z11 includes a Snapdragon 820 processor and a 3,000mAh battery with fast charging.
-The rear-facing camera is 16MP with optical image stabilization, phase detection autofocus, and an f/2.0 aperture.
-The front-facing camera is 8MP with an f/2.4 aperture and wide-angle lens.
+Under the hood, the Z11 includes a Qualcomm Snapdragon 820 processor and a 3,000mAh battery with fast charging.
+The rear-facing camera is 16MP with optical image stabilization, phase detection autofocus, and a f/2.0 aperture.
+The front-facing camera is 8MP with a f/2.4 aperture and wide-angle lens.

 Of course, design is also important, and this is a very sleek phone indeed.
 It offers a minimalist look with a small camera sensor and a fingerprint sensor on the back.
 It obviously takes some design cues from the iPhone, but ultimately looks great, so we’re not complaining (although Apple might).
 As far as dimensions go, the phone is 7.5mm thick, which is quite thin.